PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: PlanViz

 Sample cases of generation results are checked to make sure the dimensions of our score.
 Details are in the supplementary.
 Based on these observations, \textbf{PlanScore} consists of three dimensions. (i) Correctness (\textit{Cor}), which requires the models to generate \textit{correct} images successfully solving the task with \textit{obeying certain rules}.
 For instance, the planned route should follow existing roads, paths, etc. (ii) Visual Quality (\textit{Vis}), which measures whether models generate \textit{visually and semantically coherent} images.
 For editing tasks in route planning and web\&UI displaying, the generated images are also evaluated to determine whether they keep the unchanged layout, details, objects, texts, and so on in the original images.
 Notably, editing tasks in workflow diagramming require workflows as results, and these workflows do not need to be ``similar'' to the original websites. (iii) Efficiency (\textit{Ef}), which measures whether the models generate images without including items not required.

-To quantify these dimensions, we adopt task-adaptive MLLM-as-judge~\cite{liu2025step1x} as an automated evaluation pipeline.
-A recently published MLLM with strong capabilities of fine-grained visual understanding and making judgments, Qwen3-VL-235B-A22B-Instruct~\cite{qwen3technicalreport}, is leveraged to make the judgment.
+To quantify these dimensions, we adopt task-adaptive MLLM-as-judge~\cite{liu2025step1x}, following previous works~\cite{wang2025genexam,liang2025rover,pan2025wiseedit}, as an automated evaluation pipeline.
+We observe that, score judgment in our task not only relies on object or scene-level understanding in previous works, but also \textbf{fine-grained visual understanding and small-text extraction, as demonstrated in Figure~\ref{fig:eval_diff}}.
+Based on this observation, a recently published open-source MLLM with strong mentioned capabilities, Qwen3-VL-235B-A22B-Instruct~\cite{yang2025qwen3}, is leveraged to make the judgment.
 Details of this model are in the supplementary material.
-Moreover, it's crucial to provide MLLMs with detailed rating levels and scoring criteria to get exact scores.
+Naturally, it's crucial to provide MLLMs with detailed rating levels and scoring criteria to get exact scores.
 For \textit{Cor}, we introduce a key-point-based measurement.
 A unique set of key score points $\mathcal{P}$ is annotated to each question, including points from general (like ``a complete diagram should be provided'') to specific (like ``the planned route should visit two museums in the image'').
+Notably, as image generation and editing typically do not have a single ground-truth answer, the keypoints evaluate only whether user requirements are satisfied and whether the generated content is logically consistent and complete.
 After that, we let the MLLM judge the set of satisfied key points $\mathcal{P}_{s}$.
 So we have \textit{Cor}=$\frac{|\mathcal{P}_{s}|}{|\mathcal{P}|}$, where $|.|$ is the number of elements in a set.
 As mentioned in Section~\ref{sec:data_construct}, unique human-annotated reference images are also given MLLM in judgment of this score, to help it better understand the tasks and what correct answers should be.

 For the other two dimensions, the full score is set to 5.
 The MLLM is requested to give scores $S_{v}$ (Visual Quality) and $S_{e}$ (Efficiency) between 0 and 5 through special prompts.
 We then do \textit{Vis}=$S_{v}/5$ and \textit{Ef}=$S_{e}/5$ to have the same scale of three dimensions.
 Finally, we have $Cor, Vis, Ef \in [0,1]$.
 Detailed statistics and prompts are in the supplementary material.
 In sum, our method of judging scores can provide an exact and comprehensive view of generated images.